 - Advanced online learning technology with two-way video conferencing

 Community Service and Real-World Engagement

-One of the ways we prepare our students for life and work after college is through community-based service learning, or real-world experiences that bring theory to life.
+One of the ways we prepare you for life and work after college is through community-based service learning, or real-world experiences that bring theory to life.
 Here are a few examples of how DePaul students give back to the community:

-- Participating in a service immersion trip during spring break to help repair and build homes in Appalachia
+- Participate in a service immersion trip during spring break to help repair and build homes in Appalachia

-- Getting involved in New Student Service Day or Vincentian Service Day by cleaning neighborhood sites and spending time playing with children
+- Take part in New Student Service Day or Vincentian Service Day by cleaning neighborhood sites and spending time playing with children

-- Volunteering through the St. Vincent de Paul Parish or other area community-based organizations that help feed those in need
+- Volunteer through the St. Vincent de Paul Parish or other area community-based organizations that help feed those in need